-Unless otherwise ordered, these Individual Practices apply to hearings and trials in both civil and criminal cases before Judge Subramanian.
+Unless otherwise ordered, these Individual Practices apply to hearings and trials in both civil and criminal cases before Judge Ho.

 - 1. Schedule for Trials.
-Once jury selection is complete, trials will generally be conducted Monday through Friday from 9 a.m. to 2:30 or 3 p.m., with one short break from approximately 11:30 a.m. to noon.
-For jury trials, the first day of trial (that is, jury selection and any other proceedings) will generally be conducted from 9:30 a.m. to 5 p.m.
-Judge Subramanian will confirm the trial schedule at or before the final pretrial conference. - 2.
+Once jury selection is complete, trials will generally be conducted Monday through Thursday from 9:30 A.M. to 5:00 P.M., with an hour-long break for lunch around 12:00 P.M. and a fifteen-minute break once in the morning and once in the afternoon at any appropriate time.
+Judge Ho will confirm the trial schedule at or before the final pretrial conference. - 2.
 Wi-Fi Access.
-Attorneys may obtain authorization to use the Court's Wi-Fi system in Judge Subramanian's Courtroom during a hearing or trial by submitting an Electronic Device and Wi-Fi Access Request Form, available on the Court's website.
-The completed form should be submitted as early as possible-and certainly no later than three business days before the start of the trial or hearing.
-If approved and signed by Judge Subramanian, a copy of the Order will be sent to the requesting attorney, who will receive a network name, username, password, and instructions from the District Executive's Office on or before the first day of the scheduled proceeding.
-Wi-Fi access is limited to the approved attorney (who may not share his or her username or password with others) for the duration of the proceeding and for Courtroom 15A (unless Judge Subramanian or another judicial officer grants permission for it to be used in another courtroom).
-If an attorney wishes to test the Wi-Fi prior to the proceeding, that request must also be made to Chambers at least three business days prior to the proceeding. - 3.
+Attorneys may obtain authorization to use the Court's Wi-Fi system in Judge Ho's Courtroom during a hearing or trial by submitting an Electronic Device and Wi-Fi Access Request Form, available on the Court's website.
+The completed form should be submitted as early as possible-and certainly no later than five (5) business days before the start of the trial or hearing.
+If approved and signed by Judge Ho, a copy of the Order will be sent to the requesting attorney, who will receive a network name, username, password, and instructions from the District Executive's Office on or before the first day of the scheduled proceeding.
+Wi-Fi access is limited to the approved attorney (who may not share his or her username or password with others) for the duration of the proceeding and for Courtroom 905 (unless Judge Ho or another judicial officer grants permission for it to be used in another courtroom).
+If an attorney wishes to test the Wi-Fi prior to the proceeding, that request must also be made to Chambers at least five (5) business days prior to the proceeding. - 3.
 Audio-Visual Needs.
 If a party wishes to use audio-visual equipment at a hearing or trial, it is that party's responsibility to ensure that any required approvals are obtained and that the necessary equipment is set up and working properly in advance of trial.
-A list of the technology already set up in Judge Subramanian's courtroom can be found in Attachment B. The party should contact the Courtroom Deputy, at (212) 805-0238, sufficiently in advance of trial to make the necessary arrangements for a technology walk-through and to test the equipment.
+A list of the technology already set up in Judge Ho's courtroom can be found in Attachment B. The party should contact the Courtroom Deputy, Nicole Morales, at (212) 805-6110 sufficiently in advance of trial to make the necessary arrangements for a technology walk-through and to test the equipment.
 To the extent that authorization is required to use electronic devices, a party must submit an Electronic Device and Wi-Fi Access Request Form, which is available on the Court's website.

-The completed Form should be submitted as early as possible - and certainly no later than three business days before the start of the trial or hearing.
+The completed form should be submitted as early as possible - and certainly no later than five (5) business days before the start of the trial or hearing.